Last updated on September 20th, 2023 at 09:03 am

-<Timothy Leary was an american psychologist and writer known for his advocacy of psychedelic drugs as LSD in the late 60s and 70s,
+Timothy Leary was an American psychologist and author known for his advocacy of psychedelic drugs as LSD in the late 60s and 70s,

-and cause of this he got several problem with the law and had to flee away from United States reaching Africa (Tangeri), Switzerland, and Afghanistan.
+and cause of this he got several problems with the law and had to flee away from United States reaching Africa (Tangeri), Switzerland, and Afghanistan.

 However in the beginning of 90s, he became fascinated by computers, he thought of computers as “the LSD of the 1990s”, thus he founded the Software House Futique Inc., becoming a devoted to the development of computer software, and in the specific to the virtual reality.